ioccc-src/winner/bugs.md

 ## [2011/richards](2011/richards/richards.c) ([README.md](2011/richards/README.md))
 ## STATUS: doesn't work with some platforms - please help us fix

+This does not appear to work with macOS, resulting in a segfault (and sometimes a bus error).

+We're not
-This does not appear to work with macOS, resulting in a segfault.
-We're not sure if this is to do with the Apple silicon chip or not but it seems unlikely.
+sure if this is to do with the Apple silicon chip or not but it seems like it _might_ (see Apple resources below) be but it could also be a wider problem with macOS.
+It appears that Apple does not allow certain combinations of memory protections with the arm64 processor.

+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) tried some of the workarounds but at this time he could not get it to work.
+He offers some earlier debugging sessions below as well as a resource from the author as well as some resources on Apple's website should anyone wish to take a crack at it.
+He might address it later.

+### Debugging

-At first glance it appeared to be that it might be the function pointers or the fact it is trying to execute code in memory.
+At first glance it appeared to be that it might be the function pointers or the fact it is trying to execute code in memory (as noted above).
 The function pointers were changed a bit but this has not helped solve the problem with macOS.
 A few things that were noticed depending on `asan` sanitisers specified.
 With `address` in linux: